SantanderMetGroup/2023_Milovac_SSTvsGWL/README.md

 * In [data](data) folder small size files are located:
   1. [data/masks](data/masks) contains masking files of land-sea contrast  and those used for different regional analyses at different grid resolutions.
   1. [data/IPCC-reference-regions](data/IPCC-reference-regions) contains *shapefiles* (*.shp) of the polygons defining the regions used in the Sixth Assessment Report of the IPCC.
 This data was taken from the source repository [https://github.com/IPCC-WG1/Atlas](https://github.com/IPCC-WG1/Atlas).
   2. [data/data_info](data/data_info) contains files with the lists of regional names and models used in both high- and low- resolution analyses.
+  3. [data/data_txt.tar.gz](data/data_txt.tar.gz) contains all data necessary to be able to run [publication_figures.ipynb](notebooks/publication_figures.ipynb) and to reproduce the figures from the article.
+Prior to running the notebook, it is neccesarry to decompress the file in the same location after cloning the repository.

 All the heavier data (i.e. annual and seasonal, global and regional means) necessary to run notebooks 1, 2, and 5, and also output from notebooks 3 and 4 are available on [Zenodo](https://zenodo.org/records/8325102) repository.